betafish-inc/adblock-releases/README.md

 ## Intro

-[AdBlock](https://getadblock.com/) is a popular ad blocking extension for Chrome, Opera and Safari, now based on the [Adblock Plus](https://adblockplus.org/) code.
+[AdBlock](https://getadblock.com/) is a popular ad blocking extension for Chrome, Edge and Firefox, now based on the [Adblock Plus](https://adblockplus.org/) code.
-By leveraging the Adblock Plus build system `build.py` and dependency management tool `ensure_dependencies.py` this repository is built on top of Adblock Plus and contains only what is necessary for AdBlock's branding and additional functionality.

 ## Requirements